Gateway is a member of the United States Fab Lab Network, usfln.org.

 What makes Gateway unique?

-Here at Gateway a student or industry professional has the opportunity to conceptualize and design a product using 3D design software in the Mechnanical Design Classroom working with programs such as Solidworks, print a prototype next door in the Fab Lab and then if it is a success, have access to the flexible manufacturing lab where it can be created to scale.
+Here at Gateway a student or industry professional has the opportunity to conceptualize and design a product using 3D design software in the Mechnanical Design Classroom working with programs such as Solidworks, print a prototype next door in the Fab Lab and then have access to the flexible manufacturing lab where it can be created to scale.

 Roland GX-24 Vinyl Cutter – This is a plotter that uses a knife instead of a pen.
 It is capable of either cutting or scoring a variety of materials with precise accuracy to create designs, signage, packaging, and assist in model building.